Capstone-Projects-2023-Fall/project-code-review-chatbot/README.md

     `composer update`

    *If you receive a permission error, you may need to change the owner of the files to the current user.*

+7. To generate a new application key upon cloning, you must run the following commands:
+   `cp .env.example .env
+    php artisan key:generate`

-7. You can run the image by navigating to /server/code-review-chatbot in your Linux console and running the following command:
+8. You can run the image by navigating to /server/code-review-chatbot in your Linux console and running the following command:

    `./vendor/bin/sail up`

    *If you receive a docker error, you may need to modify the docker config file in ~/.docker/config.json and change credsStore to credStore*

 ## Keywords